openstack-archive/senlin/doc/source/tutorial/receivers.rst

 Working with Receivers
 ======================

-Receivers are the event sinks associated to senlin clusters so that when certain events (or alarms) are seen by a monitoring software, the software can notify the senlin clusters of those events (or alarms).
+Receivers are the event sinks associated to senlin clusters.
+When certain events (or alarms) are seen by a monitoring software, the software can notify the senlin clusters of those events (or alarms).
 When senlin receives those notifications, it can automatically trigger some predefined operations